Tomn0/mqChat/README.md

-# A simple chat program using POSIX message queues
+# A simple chat program to demonstrate POSIX message queues
 # based on: https://www.softprayog.in/programming/interprocess-communication-using-posix-message-queues-in-linux and UNIX Network Programming IPC by Richard Stevens